Creating a LinkedIn Profile That Works

 Do your research.
 Look at the profiles of your colleagues and others in your field.
 Take note of what you do and don’t like on the profiles that catch your eye.
 Pay attention to keywords or phrases that keep popping up.

 Did you know that we can help you with your job search experience?
 Thesis Editor provides CV and resume editing and formatting, consultations for interview prep, and more.
-Contact us today to learn about our range of services and how we can help you achieve your professional goals. < Preparing for a Job Interview April is Stress Awareness Month! >
+Contact us today to learn about our range of services and how we can help you achieve your professional goals. < Self-Care During COVID-19 EndNote: An Introduction >